 Does ASJA judge the quality of my writing samples?

 The ASJA Membership Committee doesn't evaluate applicants' work.
 That's the job of an editor at a respected publication.
 The committee wants to see that you have published in several magazines, newspapers, or websites or have published books that meet the criteria described above.

-If an application falls short of qualifying, we let you know why.
+If an application falls short of qualifying for Associate membership, we will let you know why.
 The application remains accessible to you, and you're invited to add clips and credits at any time to submit it for reconsideration.
 There's never an additional charge.
 We don't want anyone to give up; it's often just a matter of adding a few more credits before a working freelance writer can qualify to join ASJA.